xendit/xendit-dotnet/README.md

 The library supports get customer operation for API version `2020-10-31` (recommended) and `2020-05-19`.

-Method `Get` has three parameters: reference ID (required), optional headers, and optional API version with default value of `2020-10-31`.
+Method `Get` has three parameters: reference ID (required), optional headers, and optional API version with default value of `ApiVersion.Version20201031` enum (represents `2020-10-31` version).

 If you want to use custom headers (e.g. `for-user-id`), DO NOT declare API version in the headers since we already declare it automatically.